rethinkdb/www/_posts/2019-10-23-community-update-stayin-alive.md

 ## Thank you!

 We honestly could not have gotten back on track if it was not for the persistent support of this community.
-A few notable thank you’s (please let us know if we need to add anyone from this list):
+A few notable thank you’s (please let us know if we need to add anyone to this list):

 For help in development